aplteam/Tester/README.md

 Use this function to create stuff that's needed by '''all''' test cases, or tell the user something important - of course only if the batch flag is false.

 It might  be a good idea to call a function tidying up in line 1, just in case a failing test case has left something behind; see below for details.

-Another thing to mention is that `Initial` is not a bad place to establish the Helpers - see there for details.

 ### Finally: running the test cases